On Campus & in the Local Area

 Student Volunteer Council Weekly Projects

-The SVC sponsors approximately 40 projects which work with community organizations in Princeton, Trenton, and surrounding areas each week of the academic year.
+The Student Volunteer Council sponsors weekly projects that work with community organizations in Princeton, Trenton, and surrounding areas during the academic year.
 Projects are grouped into seven categories.
 Select from the links below to learn more about specific projects.
-You can see highlights from the past year by reading this year's SVC Communicator.
 Each project's e-mail address is located on its project page.
 E-mail a project directly to get involved!
 Popular health-related projects include:

 Three Doctors Foundation